College Factual by our College Data Analytics Team

 Quality Overall Is Important

 The overall quality of a bachelor's degree school is important to ensure a quality education, not just how well they do in a particular major.
-To take this into account we consider a college's overall Best Colleges ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To account for this we include a college's overall Best Colleges ranking which itself looks at a host of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings